HuitingZhengAvery/avery-s-arcade-center/README.md

-# game-center
+# AVERY'S ARCADE CENTER

-Various games written by Python and Processing.
-Currently include:
+This is a repository containing games written in Python and Processing, to play, simply follow below instructions.

-Pacman game and Othello game
+## Requirements
+Please install Python and Processing(https://processing.org/download/) to run the games

+## To Play
+Simply navigate to the desired game folder, double click on the .pyde file (i.e, for othello game it's "othello_game_starter.pyde", click on the run button at the top left corner in the pop-up processing window